 This uncertainty and lack of transparency may deter potential registrars domiciled in sanctioned countries from pursuing registrar accreditation.
 This is not a good result.
 Instead, ICANN should seek to minimize the hurdles for residents of sanctioned countries seeking registrar accreditation.
 In turn, this should encourage the growth of the Internet in these countries.

-Currently, the ICANN Terms and Conditions for the Registrar Accreditation Application read as follows:
+Currently, the RAA reads as follows: